tarwn/lessthandot-hugo/blogs/content/posts/2009-07-21-could-not-allocate-new-page-for-database.md

 ---
 Someone was writing some queries that brought back a lot of data (and I mean a LOT!!) and after a while he got the following message

-> Connectivity error: \[Microsoft\]\[ODBC SQL Server Driver\][SQL Server]Could not allocate new page for database &#8216;TEMPDB'.
+> Connectivity error: \[Microsoft\]\[ODBC SQL Server Driver\][SQL Server]Could not allocate new page for database 'TEMPDB'.
 There are no more pages available in filegroup DEFAULT.
 Space can be created by dropping objects, adding additional files, or or allowing file growth

 That is not good, fortunately this wasn't one of our production machines but a dev/test box.